-- BIARA has a 2 meter repeater, NI6BB/R. We have applied for coordination on 146.880 Mhz, -600 Hz with a PL of 88.5 Hz and began testing on 4/4/2023.
-The expected / desired service area is the Los Angeles / Long Beach Harbor area and surrounds.
+- BIARA has a TASMA-coordinated 2 meter repeater, NI6BB, operating on 146.880 Mhz, -600 Hz with a PL of 88.5 Hz.
+The primary service area is the Los Angeles / Long Beach Harbor area and surrounds.
 Please feel to use this open machine when you are in our area.
 The repeater is on the 010 level of the battleship and the antenna is on a yardarm at 013.
-We are hoping to add an AllStarLink or Echolink node to the machine in the future.

 -